 Kainoa Casco, MRA’s Director of Sustainable Operations, is an expert in sustainable business management and operations.
 Born and raised in Lahaina, Hawaii, Kainoa is an avid surfer with the passion for everything outdoors including snowboarding and cold water surfing.
 He caught the snowboarding bug while visiting his older brother in Utah and maintained his stoke for the snow at Mt.
 Hood while attending undergraduate school in Portland, Oregon.
 Kainoa is the founder of sustainable business consulting firm Casco Pacific based on Maui while also dedicating much of his time to MRA’s sustainability operations.
 He is passionate about his responsibility to guide the implementation of sustainable business practices across all aspects of MRA.
 Previously, Kainoa has worked on sustainable business initiatives across five states with organizations such as Pacific Gas & Electric, New Resource Bank, Dowling Company/Makena Resort, Wireless Advanced Vehicle Electrification (WAVE), KYA Sustainability Studio, and Hali’imaile Pineapple Company.
 He earned a bachelor’s degree from Portland State University and an MBA in Sustainable Management from Presidio Graduate School in San Francisco.
 Kainoa is a 2008 Ka Ipu Kukui Fellow and also serves as a board member for the Sustainability Association of Hawaii, Maui Community Work Day, and Maui Nui Botanical Gardens.

 Kristine Hunt, MRA copy editor, has been a freelance copy editor and proofreader since 2001 as the sole proprietor of Crystal Clear Copy Editing.
-Aside from proofreading business documents and websites, she has edited over 100 arcane scholarly nonfiction books.
+Aside from proofreading business documents and websites, she has edited over 175 arcane scholarly nonfiction books.
 After living in California and New York, Kristine now enjoys life in the Rockies in Pocatello, Idaho.
 She has a BA in English from the University of California, Irvine.
-In her spare time Kristine fields questions on random topics from her two children and watches movies with her husband, and is writing a novel.
+In her spare time Kristine fields questions on random topics from her two children and watches movies with her husband, and is working on an MA in history.
 She is thrilled to help MRA achieve its vision.

 Lyndsay Strange, MRA Contributing Writer, is a professional alpine ski coach and digital media production expert in the ski industry.
 She has most recently lived in Government Camp, Oregon, running the Reliable Racing store and representing the Bomber Ski, a brand new, handmade world cup race ski.